Capsize-Games/aihandler/README.md

 - `AIRUNNER_ENVIRONMENT` - `dev` or `prod`.
 Defaults to `dev`.
 This controls the LOG_LEVEL
 - `LOG_LEVEL` - `FATAL` for production, `DEBUG` for development.
 Override this to force a log level

+### Huggingface variables

+#### Offline mode

+These environment variables keep you offline until you need to download a model.
+This prevents unwanted online access and speeds up usage of huggingface libraries.

+- `DISABLE_TELEMETRY` Keep this set to 1 at all times.
+Huggingface collects minimal telemetry when downloading a model from their repository but this will keep it disabled.
+[See more info in this github thread](https://github.com/huggingface/diffusers/pull/1833#issuecomment-1368484414)
+- `HF_HUB_OFFLINE` When loading a diffusers model, huggingface libraries will attempt to download an updated cache before running the model.
+This prevents that check from happening (long with a boolean passed to `load_pretrained` see the runner.py file for examples)
+- `TRANSFORMERS_OFFLINE` Similar to `HF_HUB_OFFLINE` but for transformers models